 mcedit filename

-In the center, there is a large field for entering text.
+In the center, there is a large text input field.
 At the bottom, there is a cheat sheet of possible commands.

 The program has all the necessary features for text editing.
-You can get help by pressing the F1 key.
+Help can be obtained by pressing the F1 key.
 After finishing work with the program, press F2 to save and F10 to exit.

-You can also perform replacement.
+You can also perform a replace.
 To do this, place the cursor at the beginning of the document or from the line where you want to start the replacement and press F4.
 The replacement window will appear:

 Then you will have the option to choose: replace, skip, or replace all.

-To undo an action, press the CTRL+U combination, and to redo, press ALT+R.
+To undo an action, press CTRL+U, to redo - ALT+R.

 In the editor, you can also select a text fragment and perform some actions on it.
 To select a fragment, place the cursor at its beginning and press F3.
-Move the cursor to the end of the fragment (next to the last selected character) and press F3 again.
+Move the cursor to the end of the fragment (the next after the last selected character) and press F3 again.
 Then place the cursor in the desired position in the document and press F5 to copy the selected fragment or F6 to move it (acts as cut and paste).

 Conclusion

-In this way, we have examined the basic capabilities of the text editor mcedit, which allows you to create and edit files on servers with Linux operating systems.
+Thus, we have considered the basic features of the mcedit text editor, with which you can create and edit files on servers with Linux operating systems.